ItsEmbezz/drawboards/README.md

-This is the DrawBoards Github Page.
-This is where you can report bugs and download previous versions of DrawBoards.
+This is all the files of DrawBoards that have been retired.
+  These are the versions:
+  * NIL